Rootio Radio Station

-Lifecycle depends on each element of the solution and quality of electronics connectors and method of power generation.
+The lifecycle depends on each element of the solution and quality of electronics connectors and methods of power generation.

-Rootio hopes to increase reach of broadcast stations and increase the number of users.
+Rootio hopes to increase the reach of broadcast stations and increase the number of users.

 Resilient Africa Network has performed a third party evaluation of Rootio.

 Lightning is an issue with large antennas.
-Remain cautious with all electrical components and follow standards, guidelines and local and country regulations.
+Users must remain cautious with all electrical components and follow standards, guidelines, and local and country regulations.

 Large broadcasting towers accompany the radio in a bucket concept and the cloud/app offering.

-To install a radio station is required to comply with in-country FM regulatory framework.
-Commonly a licenses provided by local/country government is needed in order to broadcast.
+Users are required to comply with the in-country FM regulatory framework to install a radio station.
+Commonly a license provided by local/country government is needed to broadcast.v

 Watch this video to learn more.